naz-eze/Berlin-Clock/README.md

 	- lib/

 * Run the program

-		The time should be entered in this format: 'HH:mm:ss'

 		For *nix OS run the command - bin/ExpediaCodeTest '24H_TIME'
 		For Windows OS run the command - bin\ExpediaCodeTest.bat '24H_TIME'

-		Example run - ./bin/ExpediaCodeTest '14:35:49'
+		The 24H_TIME should be entered in this format: 'HH:mm:ss' Example - bin/ExpediaCodeTest '14:35:49'

 --------------------------------------------------------------------------------